Last Updated on 28/09/2023

 Now we are going to the huge Palace of Justice (Palazzo della Ragione, or Salon, letter G on the plan).

 It was built at the beginning of the 13th century.
 On the first floor there were trading shops, on the second – offices, on the third – the court.
-The walls of the Salon on the second floor, where the Great Council met, are painted with frescoes.
+The walls of the Salon, where the Great Council met, are painted with frescoes.
 After a fire in 1420, a wooden ceiling was built (it has survived to this day), the frescoes were updated twice.

 The lower floor is still occupied by retail shops (you can go right through under the building).
 And from the side of the complex of palaces they arrange an extensive market.

-After the fire of 1420, the Great Council was moved to the Loggia of the Gran Guardia (1496, H) in Signoria Square.
+After the fire of 1420, the Great Council was moved to the Loggia Gran Guardia (1496, H) in Signoria Square.

 On the same square is the Palace of the Captain (Palazzo del Capitanio) of the 16th century, the clock tower and the medieval church of San Clemente.